mattearly/dmpower/README.md

   - [more discussion on this topic](https://stackoverflow.com/questions/51680709/colored-text-output-in-powershell-console-using-ansi-vt100-codes)
 - I have not tested with Visual Studio.
 Should work but may need some modifications or project setup.

+CMake and it should work with Visual Studio

 ### Run on Mac (easy and probably optimal)

 May need homebrew for boost libraries.
+Use CMake.

 #### Some Screenshots